wpower12/learningtorch/README.md

 Ok its a day later and I want to amend the above writing.
 The linear1 and linear2 are NOT tensors, they are extensions of `nn.Module` in their own right.
 It looks like being a module means you implicitly expose your `grad_required` fields/ops to the `.parameters()` method.
 This allows the other things like autograd and optimizers to work on the actual parameters of your model.
 Very cool, very interesting method of handling modularity and extensibility.

-I got it working!
-It looks like the losses are actually going down, as intended.
-There were a couple hang ups while getting the tensors to be the right shape.
-Mostly it was with respect to getting the right shape of the summed embedding vectors.
-This was easy once I added some print statements that told me the shapes lol.
-The trick was to get the transpose of the sumed vectors with the `view((1, -1))` method.
-I just followed along from the other example to get this right.

-Also of note, no need to muck about with my own tensors and telling the system I want them to have gradients calculated.
-The `linear` module does exactly what we want: `x*A.T + b`.
-So I just used that instead of trying to get anything working by hand.

 ### Exercise - Context Bag of Words Approach

 The model is that we look at the context of the word, and sum up embedded vectors.
 These are then used to predict the target word using a single linear function: Ax+b.